 Course overview, grades, textbooks, evaluation Git for human beings GitHub final project ideas GitHub questions & answers Online textbook TECHWR-L mailing list archive TECHWR-L articles |

 This is your main working page for your course entitled Git/GitHub & Markdown for Technical Writers.
 From this page you can go to study materials, read about project requirements, find out what to name your files, see when projects are due, go to the online textbook and other resources for this course.
 This course relies on Kevin Skoglund's Git Essential Training: The Basics, which you can purchase for $34.99 US or use a free 30-day trial.
 The course units below are designed such that you need not purchase the Skoglund tutorials.
 When you complete a unit, click the Completed button for that unit.
 If you mistakenly mark a unit as completed, contact your instructor (or just wait until you've actually completed it.)
 Be sure to bookmark this page so that you can easily return.
 Links have been removed from this page.
+To take this fully linked course, contact admin@mcmassociates.io.
 Use the course overview to see how this course is set up.
 Use the Introduction to Git and GitHub study guide to get an introduction to Git and GitHub.

 Use the Getting Started guide to see how this course is set up.